quixio/template-prometheus-monitoring/pushgateway-proxy/README.md

 ## Sending Prometheus Data to the Proxy

-You will need to provide the `Prometheus Push Gateway Proxy` URL and its respective password (which you generated earlier) to the `push_to_gateway` function from Python's `prometheus_client` library (which should also include your desired metrics).
+You will need to provide the `Prometheus Pushgateway Proxy` URL and its respective password (which you generated earlier) to the `push_to_gateway` function from Python's `prometheus_client` library (which should also include your desired metrics).

-You can find the URL in Quix Cloud by opening the `deployments` list from the left side panel and copying the url from the blue box near the `Push Gateway Proxy` deployment name:
+You can find the URL in Quix Cloud by opening the `deployments` list from the left side panel and copying the url from the blue box near the `Pushgateway Proxy` deployment name:

 ![quix_url](quix_url.png)